r3mu5/kv-assessment-tool/README.md

 interest.

-We are looking for other contributors to add modules and tests illustrating concerning behaviors.
+We are looking for other contributors to add modules and tests illustrating code paths and data structures vulnerable to attack.

-Our hope is to prompt a broader discussion as to how better to secure a unix kernel be it Linux or other by examining vulnerable kernel paths.
+Our hope is to prompt a broader discussion as to how better to secure a Unix kernel be it Linux or other by examining vulnerable kernel paths.

 In the end, we aspire to evolve this into a regression tool to assess